 For individuals we offer shelter, also referred to as emergency housing, and for families we refer them to the state's Department of Transitional Assistance, which determines eligibility and makes shelter placements.

 Every night, we provide emergency shelter to more than 250 individuals and 130 families.
-Beyond our general operations, we offer sheltering and transitional housing programs to assist military Veterans and young adults.
+Beyond our general operations, we offer sheltering and housing programs to assist military Veterans and young adults.

 Yawkey Housing Resource Center, Quincy

 MainSpring House, Brockton

 Emergency shelter serving individual adults, ages 18+

 Conway House, Middleboro